smikhalevski/tokenizer-dsl/README.md

   until substring `'abc'` is met.
 An analog of this is `/(?=abc)/`.
 Tokenizer uses `input.indexOf('abc')` for the substring search, which is 2× faster than using a regular expression.

-- All readers (except `regex`) rely solely on `String.prototype.charCodeAt` and `String.prototype.indexOf` methods.
+- All readers (except `regex`) rely solely on `charCodeAt` and `indexOf` methods of string.
 This dramatically reduces memory allocations, since no strings or other objects are created on heap.

 - Tokenizer compiles provided rules into a single function.
 No call stack overhead.